Optimal Quantization for Distribution Synthesis: Informational Divergence Optimal Quantization

 \subsection{Elementwise Properties}

 The informational divergence is a weighted sum of $\log\frac{\qtid_i}{t_i}$.
 We therefore expect that for a good approximation $\vecqtid$, the ratio $\qtid_i/t_i$ is close to one.
-The next lemma states this property. \begin{lemma} Let $\vect$ be an ordered target distribution.
-Then
+The next lemma states this property. \begin{lemma} Let $\vect$ be a target distribution with finite or countably infinite support and let $M$ be a positive integer.
+Every $M$-type approximation $\vecp$ of $\vect$ that is optimal w.r.t. the informational divergence satisfies

-where $k$ is the support size of $\vecqtid$.
+where $k$ is the support size of $\vecp$.
 In particular

 \end{lemma}

 \begin{IEEEproof} See Section~\ref{sec:proof:ratiobound}. \end{IEEEproof}

 Lemma~\ref{lem:ratiobound} directly implies